Timi-Leyin/coming-soon/styleguide.md

 ## Icons

-We provide the required social icons.
+I provide the required social icons.
 But, if you prefer, you can use a font icon library.
 Some suggestions can be found below:

 - [Font Awesome](https://fontawesome.com)
 - [IcoMoon](https://icomoon.io)